Tridendriform structures: The free tridendriform algebra and its coproduct

-\end{Rq} \begin{proof} In order to find the top of the ladder used to build $\sigma(t,s)$ and $\gamma(t,s)$, we need to look at the ladder going to the root to the $\nf(t)$-th leaf.
-Then, comparing right and left sons of each node of the ladder used to build $\sigma(t,s)$ and $\gamma(t,s)$, we see that $\sigma= \gamma.$ \end{proof}
+\end{Rq} \begin{proof} The ladder used to build $\sigma(t,s)$ and $\gamma(t,s)$ is a tree along the path going from the root to the $\nf(t)$-th leaf.
+Comparing right and left sons of each node of the ladder we see $\sigma= \gamma.$ \end{proof}